faccus/network_butcher/include/network_butcher/README.md

 the import, butchering and export of an .onnx model
 - io_manager.h: The header file for IO_Manager, the namespace containing all the functions required by the program to interact with the IO
+- network_butcher.h: By including this header file, a user can include ALL the required header files to perform any operation with the library
 - utilities.h: The header file for Utilities, the namespace containing all the extra helper functions